zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="tap-unless-interrupted">

-> The 'tap-unless-interrupted' flavor triggers a hold behavior only when another key is pressed before `tapping-term-ms` has expired.
-It triggers the tap behavior in all other situations.

-As seen below, the hold duration of the 'tap-unless-interrupted' hold-tap does not have an effect on the output.
-The 'tap' behavior will always be invoked.
+The press duration of the 'tap-unless-interrupted' flavor of hold-tap does not have an effect on the output: the 'tap' behavior will always be invoked.

 <AnimationPlayer auto small name="tap_unless_interrupted" />